How to deal with Null Reference Exception

 Well, how do I know that my variable is null?
 As a programmer, you should debug your code, debugging.
 In software development, debugging is the process of finding and resolving bugs within computer programs, software, or systems.

 So how do we tell this “logger” to tell us if our variable is null?
 Well, we’re going to call our logger and say; hey logger, tell me if this variable of mine is null or not.
-To do so, we’ll be using Debug.Log();, like so:
+To do so, we’ll be using Debug.Log();

 It should look something like this: